 (i) IN GENERAL.—Each eligible recipient shall agree to accept the State adjusted levels of performance established under paragraph (3) as local adjusted levels of performances, or negotiate with the State to reach agreement on new local adjusted levels of performance, for each of the core indicators of performance described in subparagraphs (A) and (B) of paragraph (2) for career and technical education activities authorized under this title.
 The levels of performance established under this subparagraph shall, at a minimum—

-(I) be expressed in a percentage or numerical form, consistent with the State levels of performance established under paragraph (3), so as to be objective, quantifiable, and measurable; and
+(I) be expressed in a percentage form, consistent with the State levels of performance established under paragraph (3), so as to be objective, quantifiable, and measurable; and

-(II) require the eligible recipient to continually make progress toward improving the performance of career and technical education students.
+(II) require the eligible recipient to make progress toward improving the performance of career and technical education students.

 (ii) IDENTIFICATION IN THE LOCAL PLAN.—Each eligible recipient shall identify, in the local plan submitted under section 134, levels of performance for each of the core indicators of performance for the first 2 program years covered by the local plan.